jvytee/jvytee/README.md

 ## Hi, I'm Julian!
-I'm a software developer mostly interested in distributed systems.
+I'm a software developer interested in the design and operation of robust systems.